Support quality, independent, local journalism…that matters

 Caerphilly County Borough Council’s cabinet is made up of:

-- Cllr Eluned Stenner (New Tredegar) – Finance, performance and customer services
+- Cllr Eluned Stenner (New Tredegar) – Finance and Performance

-- Cllr Shayne Cook (Morgan Jones) – Social care
+- Cllr Shayne Cook (Morgan Jones) – Housing

-- Cllr Nigel George (Risca East) – Waste and public protection
+- Cllr Philippa Leonard (Risca East) – Planning and Public Protection

 Corporate management is made up of unelected employees of the council and has responsibility for day-to-day management of services, such as making sure the bins are collected.
 Corporate directors work with cabinet members to come up with policy which is then agreed upon by the cabinet.

 Mr David had previously written to the council’s education scrutiny committee outlining his concerns that residents had not had their concerns listened to and raised questions over the issue of leaking sewage.

 He wrote: “I am distressed that the way in which this process has progressed has caused so much division and discontent in the community of Ystrad Mynach.
 The council must take seriously the questions and concerns raised by local residents.
 Notwithstanding the core duty to public accountability, there is also a very real danger that this whole process will be subject to significant legal challenge if this is not addressed.